 Resnick, M. (2017b).
 The Seeds That Seymour Sowed.
 International Journal of Child-Computer Interaction.

 Steve Floyd has over 15 years of experience teaching computer science and computer engineering in Ontario.
 He was the recipient of the 2017 CSTA Award for Teaching Excellence in Computer Science and has worked on a number of coding and computational thinking projects with elementary and high school teachers across Ontario.
 Steve is currently pursuing his PhD at Western University where he is investigating Computer Science and Computational Thinking in K-12 education.
 Steve is also an elearning course writer and developer and has worked closely with both the Ministry of Education and private companies to help develop digital citizenship and financial literacy apps for students.

 Lisa Anne is an advocate for introducing students and teachers to the world of coding.
-She is a Computational Thinking in Math and Science Education instructor in the Bachelor of Education program at Western University, for which she has received an award for excellence in teaching in an undergraduate program.
-Lisa has her Masters in Mathematics Education and likes to consider research and evidence-based practices while integrating coding ideas across all subject areas.
-She loves to share her passion for creative coding and digital making tools with students and teachers at school districts and educational conferences.
-Lisa is on a leave of absence from the Thames Valley District School Board, where she has years of experience teaching secondary Computer Science, Math and Science.
+She is a PhD student at Western University where she is focusing on best practices for professional learning in computer science and STEM.
+Lisa Anne was recently admitted into Waterloo University’s Society of Descartes Medallists for her contribution to math and computer science education in Ontario.
+She has taught in the Western’s Bachelor of Education program for four years, receiving the 2016 and 2019 Award for Excellence in Teaching in an undergraduate program.
+Lisa Anne has her Masters in Mathematics Education and likes to consider research and evidence-based practices while integrating coding ideas across all subject areas.
+She loves to share her passion for creative coding and digital making tools with students and teachers at school districts and educational conferences across Canada and beyond.
+Lisa Anne is on a leave of absence from the Thames Valley District School Board, where she has years of experience teaching secondary Computer Science, Math, Science and Experiential Learning.